 Exploring techniques to filter water.

-· Analyzing why water cycle is a natural filtration.
+· Analyzing why water cycle is a natural filtration system.

 · water cycle